Idorsia's new treatment QUVIVIQ (daridorexant) is now available in the US for adults living with insomnia

 - In the US, QUVIVIQ™ (daridorexant) CIV 25 mg and 50 mg tablets are indicated for the treatment of adult patients with insomnia, characterized by difficulties with sleep onset and/or sleep maintenance1

-- QUVIVIQ becomes Idorsia's first commercial product in the United States, now available to help American adults who suffer from insomnia
+- QUVIVIQ becomes Idorsia's first commercial product in the US, now available to help American adults who suffer from insomnia

 QUVIVIQ is a dual orexin receptor antagonist, which blocks the binding of the wake-promoting neuropeptides orexins and is thought to turn down overactive wakefulness in insomnia.3 QUVIVIQ is recommended once per night, taken orally within 30 minutes before going to bed, with at least seven hours remaining prior to planned awakening.